 Always check with your health insurance carrier before scheduling any type of service.
 You can learn the details of your individual health insurance plan, including the amount of your copay, deductible, and coinsurance by visiting your health insurance company's website or by calling their customer service department.
 Click here to review our list of accepted insurance plans.

-Biological Sciences, State University of New York, Stoneybrook, NY
+Cornell University Medical College, New York, NY

 Summa Cum Laude, Phi Beta Kappa, Rufus Choate Scholar, Dartmouth College, Hanover, NH

 Internal Medicine, Dartmouth - Hitchcock Medical Center, Lebanon, NH

 Gastroenterology, New York Hospital - Cornell Medical Center, New York, NY

 Howard B. Baum, MD, FACP, specializes in a wide range of gastrointestinal problems, including liver diseases, digestive diseases, gastroesophageal reflux disease (GERD), irritable bowel syndrome, and chronic hepatitis C. His expertise includes gastrointestinal endoscopy.
 Dr. Baum is a founding member of New Jersey Physicians, with whom he has practiced since 1982.
 In addition to his position at Summit Health, he is a partner at Premier Endoscopy in Clifton, New Jersey.

 Dr. Baum is Past President of the Daughters of Miriam Center Gallen Institute Board of Trustees.
 He is Past President of the Passaic County Medical Society.
 To his credit, Dr. Baum partnered with the Rockefeller Foundation in helping establish a regional center for diagnosing and treating infectious diseases in Brazil.